Hecke algebras

 The following forms are accepted for parameter: if parameter is not a vector or a tuple, it is replaced by the vector fill(parameter,ngens(W)).
 If it is a vector with one entry, it is replaced with fill(parameter[1],ngens(W)).
 If parameter is a vector with more than one entry, it should have length ngens(W), each entry representing the parameters for the corresponding generator of W, and entries corresponding to the same W-orbit of generators should be identical.
 Finally, if parameter is a Tuple, the tuple should have as many entries as there are hyperplane orbits in W and each entry will represent the parameters for the corresponding conjugacy class of braid reflections.

 An entry in parameter for a reflection of order e can be either a single scalar value or a Vector of length 'e'.
-If it is a Vector, it is interpreted as the list [u₀,…,u_(e-1)] of parameters for that reflection.
-If it is not a vector, let q be its value; it is then interpreted as specifying the list of parameters for the Spetsial algebra, which are [q,ζ_e,…,ζ_{e-1}] (thus the list [q,-1] of the one-parameter algebra for Coxeter groups).
+If it is a Vector, it is interpreted as the list [u₀,…,uₑ₋₁] of parameters for that reflection.
+If it is not a vector, let q be its value; it is then interpreted as specifying the list of parameters for the Spetsial algebra, which are [q,ζₑ,…,ζₑᵉ⁻¹] (thus the list [q,-1] of the one-parameter algebra for Coxeter groups).

 When printing an Hecke algebra the parameter list is abbreviated using the same conventions.

 Computing characters or representations of Hecke algebra needs sometimes to extract roots of the parameters.
 These roots are extracted automatically (when possible).
-For Coxeter groups it is possible to give explicit roots by giving a keyword argument rootpara: if it is a vector it should contain at the i-th position a square root of -parameter[i][1]*parameter[i][2]; if a scalar it is replaced by fill(rootpara,ngens(W)).
+To control the roots, which is needed for example to have composable specializations or make sure the same root is used for subgroups, for Coxeter groups it is possible to give explicit roots by giving a keyword argument rootpara: if it is a vector it should contain at the i-th position a square root of -parameter[i][1]*parameter[i][2] (that is, a square root of q if parameter[i]==[q,-1]); if a scalar it is replaced by fill(rootpara,ngens(W)).
+If not specified the entries in rootpara start as missing.
+The function rootpara(H) tries to fill automatically missing entries in H.rootpara and returns the result.
+The same mechanism has been extended to some complex reflection groups generated by 2-reflections and needing only square roots of the parameters to split the Hecke algebra, that is to G₂₄, G₂₉, G₃₁, G₃₃ and G₄,₂,ᵣ.

 Example